From dirty planes to the increased likelihood of getting sick when flying, Clorox wipes are very handy to have around.

 This includes Lysol wipes, Purell wipes, and other brands.

-Can You Bring Makeup and Wet Wipes on a Plane?
+You Can Also Bring Makeup and Wet Wipes

 You are not allowed to bring Lysol on a plane in either your carry on or checked bags.